-CANNABIS: It likely comes as no surprise that after alcohol, cannabis is the most widely used drug on campus.
-Almost 25% of full-time college students reported using cannabis at least once in the last month, and 6% reported daily use (20 or more times in one month).
-While monthly use is similar for college-aged men and women, daily use is twice as high among men.
+MARIJUANA: It likely comes as no surprise that after alcohol, marijuana is the most widely used drug on campus.
+Almost 22% of full-time college students reported using marijuana at least once in the last month, and 5% reported daily use (20 or more times in one month).
+Marijuana use in the past 30 days was higher, although not significantly so, among women in college (23.3%) compared to men in college (19.8%).21

-CIGARETTES: Around 15% of college students reported using cigarettes or small cigars in the past year.
-One in five (20.3%) of college-age men reported using cigarettes in the past year, compared to 12.2% of college women.
+CIGARETTES: Around 15% of college students reported using cigarettes or small cigars in the past year22 with a very minor difference in gender (15.7% for men and 15% for women).23

-VAPING: Vaping, or using electronic drug delivery systems for both cannabis and nicotine, continues to rise in popularity among young people.
-Among all college students, vaping cannabis is popular, with 20% reporting they had vaped within the past year, and 11% reporting they had vaped in the past month.
-Matching nationwide trends in the popularity of JUUL and other e-cigarette delivery platforms, one in four college students reported vaping nicotine in the past year, with more men (33.7%) than women (22.1%) reporting use.
-With the rising numbers of vaping-related lung illnesses, this popular method of drug delivery is ripe for prevention and education efforts.
+VAPING: Vaping, or using electronic drug delivery systems for both marijuana and nicotine, continues to rise in popularity among young people.
+Among all college students, vaping marijuana is popular, with 20% reporting they had vaped within the past year, and 18.9% reporting they had vaped in the past month.
+24 Similarly, vaping nicotine is popular with one in four college students reported vaping nicotine in the past year, with men (26.4%) and women (25%) vaping nicotine at similar levels.
+25 With rising rates of vaping of both nicotine and marijuana, this popular method of drug delivery is ripe for prevention and education efforts.
+26

-AMPHETAMINES: Nonprescription use of amphetamines used to treat ADHD remains steady for college students, with 11% reporting use of Adderall within the last year, and 1.3% reporting use of Ritalin.
-Adderall use is higher among men than women, while Ritalin use rates are similar for both genders.
+AMPHETAMINES: When looking at nonprescription use of amphetamines use to treat ADHD for college students, 4.8% reported using Adderall within the last year, and 0.2% reported using Ritalin.27 Adderall use is higher among women (4.1%) than men (3.0%), while Ritalin use rates are similar for both genders.28

-COCAINE: One in 20 college students (5.3%) reported using cocaine in the past year.
-College men reported higher annual cocaine usage (7.0%) than college women (4.3%).
+COCAINE: 3.3% of college students reported using cocaine in the past year.29 College men reported higher annual cocaine usage (5.3%) than college women (1.9%).

-HALLUCINOGENS: Similar to cocaine, one in 20 college students reported past year usage of hallucinogens (5.2%).
-Most commonly used were LSD (4.2%) and MDMA (4.4%).
-Rates for both are higher for college men than women.
+HALLUCINOGENS: Similar to cocaine, one in 20 college students reported past year usage of hallucinogens (5.2%).30 Most commonly used were LSD (4.6%) and MDMA (1.8%).
+Rates for both are higher for college men than women.31

 OPIOIDS (INCLUDING HEROIN): Heroin use, both snorted and injected, was virtually unreported by college students of both genders (less than 0.5%).
-Nonmedical use of opioid-based drugs were similarly low, with 1.4% reporting past year use of OxyContin, and 1.6% reporting past year use of Vicodin.
-Rates for OxyContin use was almost equal among college-age men and women (1.9% v.
-1.4%) and almost three times as high among men than women for Vicodin (2.3% v.
-0.8%).
+Nonmedical use of opioid-based drugs were similarly low, with 0.1% reporting past year use of OxyContin, and 0.1% reporting past year use of Vicodin.32 Rates for OxyContin and Vicadin were equal for men and women, both reporting below 0.3%.